 So why was Austrian economics wrong on this point?
-Because their model is predicated on the same faulty loanable funds based model that most other economists use.
+Because their model is predicated on the same faulty loanable funds and money multiplier based model that most other economists use.
 So they assumed that more reserves would mean more “multiplication” of money and thus hyperinflation.
 Of course, as I’ve explained numerous times here before, banks are never reserve constrained and do not make loans when they have more reserves.
 Further, QE is a simple asset swap that changes the composition of private sector assets.
 Referring to this as “money printing” is highly misleading (see here for more details).
-Austrians got this wrong because, in an attempt to attack government, they have devised a government centric view of money creation that misunderstand the way money is created primarily by private competitive banks endogenously.
+Austrians got this wrong because, in an attempt to attack government, they have devised a government centric view of money creation that misunderstands the way money is created primarily by private competitive banks endogenously.

 3) Austrians misunderstand inflation.
 Austrian economists actually change the definition of inflation to serve their own ideological needs.
 In Austrian Economics inflation is not the standard economics concept of a rise in the price level.
 Inflation in Austrian economics is just a rise in the amount of money.
 This leads to all sorts of emotional commentary, the most common of which, is the idea that the USD has declined 95% since the creation of the Fed in 1913 (which is true).
 But this misunderstands several concepts and misleads us in understanding how the monetary system works.